|Doug Benc / Associated Press|

 Top college QBs to watch in 2014Take a look ahead to the 2014 college football season with the best quarterbacks to follow this fall.

-With that in mind, I thought I would release an early version of my Quarterback Tracker to let you know what quarterbacks to watch heading into the fall.
+This is a preseason version of my Quarterback Tracker, which will let you know what quarterbacks to watch this fall.
 Remember, this isn't a 2015 draft preview list, but a compilation of college quarterbacks already generating interest in scouting rooms across the league.

 1. Jameis Winston, Florida State